FrozenTear7/fashionframe-v2/README.md

 Fashionframe is a social hub for Warframe players, where they can share their fashion setups and use those, created by others.

-These fashion setups include attachments, syandanas, colors and skins for all availables frames in the game.
+These fashion setups include attachments, syandanas, colors and skins for all available frames in the game.

 _(Operators, railjacks, companions and others will be added in the future)_